 We aim for our learners to develop skills in choosing appropriate procedures, carrying out procedures flexibly, accurately, efficiently and appropriately, and recalling factual knowledge and concepts readily.
 Learners are fluent when they calculate answers efficiently, when they recognise robust ways of answering questions, when they choose appropriate methods and approximations, when they recall definitions and regularly use facts, when the use appropriate mathematical language and when they can manipulate expressions and equations to find solutions.

 In parallel to these corner stones of fluency, problems solving and reasoning skills, it is our intension that through the teaching and learning of mathematics we:

 The teaching and learning of Mathematics at St Thomas More follows a mastery approach, which centres on all learners acquiring and developing a deep and secure understanding of mathematical concepts and ideas.

 All classes have two sessions of maths a day.
-One session that occurs in the morning is the lesson for the day.
-The lesson will focus on a learning objective from the age related expectation of that year group.
+The session that occurs in the morning, is the lesson for the day.
+The lesson will focus on a key learning point from the age related expectation of that year group.
 Then in the afternoon, a Maths MOT (Maths on Track) meeting is held.
-The MOT will focus on a variety of things depending on the needs of the class and in some cases individual children.
-Items that may be covered in the MOTs include: pre-teaching of objectives, spending more time on learning objectives already taught, a focus of practising skills such as addition, subtraction, multiplication and division as well as times table and division facts recalling and a focus on our instant recall facts.
+The MOT will focus on a variety of areas depending on the needs of the class and in some cases individual children.
+Items that may be covered in the MOTs include: pre-teaching of objectives, spending more time on learning objectives already taught, a focus of practising skills such as addition, subtraction, multiplication and division as well as times table and division fact recalling and a focus on our instant recall facts.

 We encourage a growth mind-set throughout our school, and as such believe that all are able to succeed and be confident mathematicians.